Too Many Chefs In The RevOps Soup

 The other challenge with having specialists do just one activity like manage your PPC or write your blogs is that as a standalone vendor, they are focusing on only their role and not the bigger picture.
 You need to make sure that somebody is keeping the holistic view while each cog works its wonders.

 Here is an example of something I recently ran into.
 We brought on a client for a HubSpot implementation.
 The primary reason they chose HubSpot was to have a tool to track their entire customer lifecycle from lead to sale.
 HubSpot is the perfect tool for that, and we had the expertise to implement it.

 The client hired a separate agency for their PPC needs.
 Now, normally when a company hires a number of vendors, each one will make sure to track their individual activities by using UTM tracking.
 This enables each to take credit for the sales at the end of the process.
 However, in this case, the reporting was more important to the client than the agency, so the agency dropped the responsibility of creating UTM codes on the client.
 But the client did not have an in-house marketing team, so they didn’t know how to do this.
 Fortunately, we were able to help.

 This is an example of something small but significant where individual vendors can drop the responsibility and then lay the blame on someone else.

-When you work with an agency, you’re more likely to work with a team who understands the entire process, sees the bigger picture, has experience in all relevant areas (content creation, organic and paid social media, email campaigns) and will take a look at the complete picture.
+When you work with a B2B marketing agency, you’re more likely to work with a team who understands the entire process, sees the bigger picture, has experience in all relevant areas (content creation, organic and paid social media, email campaigns) and will take a look at the complete picture.
 The best agencies will see themselves as an outsourced extension of your company and ensure there are no gaps between your systems.